 for people with a weak heart or recovering from a heart attack.

-Now, because of this action, beta blockers have become widely prescribed for anxiety problems.
+Now, because of their ability to stop the heart beating faster, beta blockers have become widely prescribed for anxiety problems.

 Beta Blockers and Performance Anxiety

-Large numbers of performers take beta blockers (often illegally) to deal with stage fright.
-Musicians, actors and sportsmen use them to help with steadiness, concentration and to reduce
+Musicians, actors and sportsmen use them to help with steadiness, concentration and to reduce nervousness when performing.